- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.

 Is IBS the same as inflammatory bowel disease (IBD)?

-No. IBD is an ongoing disease that is caused by the immune system fighting the GI tract.
+No. IBD is an ongoing disease that is caused by the immune system fighting the digestive tract.
 It includes two different diseases, ulcerative colitis and Crohn’s disease.

 Signs that you might have IBD include: